 Remote Access Security Best Practices

-With the explosion of cloud technologies and widespread availability of broadband internet, many organizations are allowing employees to work remotely.
-After all, being able to work from anywhere enhances flexibility and productivity.
-But it’s not so rosy for the IT pros who need to set up the infrastructure to support remote work.
-As they strive to ensure seamless access to services and applications, other important projects are getting put on the back burner — including critical security-related initiatives.
-Cybercriminals are noticing that organizations are more vulnerable than ever, and are ramping up their attacks.
+Remote work has exploded in recent years.
+But while this workforce model increases flexibility for users, it’s not so rosy for the IT pros who need to set up the infrastructure to support remote work.
+As they strive to ensure seamless access to services and applications, other important projects get put on the back burner — including critical security-related initiatives.
+Cybercriminals are noticing that most organizations are more vulnerable than ever, and are ramping up their attacks.

 Checklist 1: Making your remote setup as secure as possible

 - Whenever possible, use managed devices.
-For every computer that connects to your network:
+For every device that connects to your network:

-- Enable encryption using BitLocker for Windows and FileVault for macOS.
+- Enable encryption using BitLocker for Microsoft Windows and FileVault for macOS.

 - Install antivirus protection and a firewall.